Student Association Handbook

 Student Associations may print at paper & supply co and have the printing billed directly to their Student Association if their total is over $10.00.
 To be able to be billed directly, the student association must follow the below procedure.

-• Have all documents ready to go, formatted in the way you want them printed (i.e. document is formatted in the size you need printed, anything double sided is in the same document)
+• Have all documents ready to go, formatted in the way you want them printed (i.e. document is formatted in the size you need printed, anything double sided is in the same document).

 • Take your documents to the paper & supply co. to discuss printing options and upgrades.
 They can provide you a quote at this time.

-• Have paper & supply co. staff complete their section of the Student Association Printing Approval Form.
-Printing will only be billed directly if the cost is over $10.00
+• Have paper & supply co. staff complete their section of the “Student Association Printing Approval Form.”
+Printing will only be billed directly if the cost is over $10.00.

 • Complete and submit the rest of Student Association Printing Approval form to the paper & supply co. along with the documents or files you wish to print.
 Make sure to specify your printing specifications with the documents (quantity, paper upgrades, colour vs b&w etc.)

-• paper & supply co. will submit the form to the Membership Outreach Coordinator to verify signatures and balances.
+• Paper & supply co. will submit the form to the Membership Outreach Coordinator to verify signatures and balances.
+Once the form is approved, your order will be printed.

-• paper & supply co will contact you via email when your prints are ready for pickup.
+• Paper & supply co will contact you via email when your prints are ready for pickup.

 • Pick up your prints and sign the receipt.

-What is Orientation, Expo and Harmony?
+What is Orientation and Expo?

 STUDENT ASSOCIATION DEVELOPMENT NEWS